maoli131/UCSD-CSE-ReviewDocs/README.md

 * Some earilier doc's formats are poor, but they improved a lot as we progress into our junior/senior year.
 * Review Docs are most useful when you are taking the same class from the same instructor; but the general content are the same even for different instructors, so you may also find them helpful.
 * Posting homework, exams, quizzes sometimes violates academic integrity, so we decided not to post any.
-* Course material may subject to copyright to the original instructor.
+* Course material may subject to copyright of the original instructor.

 ### Helpful Links
 * UCSD Open [Notes](https://sites.google.com/site/ucsdlecturenotes/home) by [Niema Moshiri](https://niema.net/)